Evelyn Ryan, Yourlifelifter

 So, is acting powerful?
 Are lies powerful?
 Is manipulation powerful?
+Are nice things powerful?
 They may gratify you temporarily if you pay to be entertained by them or they feed your ego.
-They may be impactful in the short run if they trigger fears you believe you are powerless and defenseless to and only the manipulator can alleviate.
+They may even be impactful in the short run if they trigger fears you believe you are powerless and defenseless to and only the manipulator can alleviate.
 That, folks, is not power.
 It is abusive exploitation of power from the vulnerable, the wounded.
-Is a thief even if they are a good one worthy of what they steal?
-Does the theft entitle them to unearned benefits and provide them with some hidden magic power?
+Is a thief even, if a good one, worthy of what they steal?
+Does the theft entitle them to unearned benefits and provide them with some hidden magical power?
 I think not.

 What Is Authentic Personal Power

 Anyone truly powerful does not have to act, lie, manipulate, steal, or exploit.
 Why?
 They have no need to.
 They have integrity of character, authenticity, and competence they can rely on to benefit not only themselves but also others.